 Samuel L. Jackson

 Jackson originally was attending college to get a degree in marine biology, but after joining an acting troupe for class credit, a switch flipped, he changed majors, and he ended up getting a Bachelor of Arts in Drama degree.
 Movie history began, and we’ve been enjoying this energetic actor for years now, and apparently, there is more on its way.

-Lucy Hale is famous for her role of Aria Montgomery in 'Pretty Little Liars', but before she showed up on your screens, she was a cheerleader for a great deal of her life.
-She's also been singing and acting since she was young, even appearing on the show 'American Juniors' as a competitor.
+Lucy Hale is famous for her role as Aria Montgomery in "Pretty Little Liars", but before she showed up on your screens, she was a cheerleader for a great deal of her life.
+She's also been singing and acting since she was young, even appearing on the show "American Juniors" as a competitor.

-Years before she was on your TV screen whipping up some delicious food, Rachael Ray led the cheers at the Lake George High School, in Lake George, New York.
+Years before she was on your TV screen whipping up some delicious food, Rachael Ray led the cheers at the Lake George High School in Lake George, New York.
 While tossing the pompoms on the court, Ray never imagined that her career would end up going on such a different path.

 While Rachael nowadays spends her time creating magic in the kitchen or appearing on multiple shows for the Food Network, she used to shake the poms with the best of them, adding her smile and shouts to the team.
 She even has her name on her own line of kitchenware.

 While in high school, Miss Rycroft was part of the...drill squad.
 Didn't see that one coming, did you?
-However, Rycroft was so good at her chosen activity she went on to lead the squad, and then become a cheerleader for the Dallas Cowboys.
+However, Rycroft was so good at her chosen activity she went on to lead the squad and then become a cheerleader for the Dallas Cowboys.
 They were more new and exciting things lying ahead for Rycroft, and being a cheerleader was just the start of things.

-Her TV debut came from CMT's 'Dallas Cowboys Cheerleaders: Making the Team', but she has also appeared on 'The Bachelor' and 'Dancing with the Stars'.
+Her TV debut came from CMT's "Dallas Cowboys Cheerleaders: Making the Team," but she has also appeared on "The Bachelor" and "Dancing with the Stars."
 She's also appeared as a host on CMT's "Redneck Island," and there is more to come.

 Before she became the Queen of Pop, Madonna was the child of blue-collar Italian immigrants, attending Rochester Adams High School.
 Like Fergie, she was a straight-A student and a member of the cheerleading squad, proving she's more than a pretty face.
 She's also, as you may be surprised to know, a natural brunette, and it's a shame she decided to pull pop culture toward the blonde.

-Madonna dropped out of the University of Michigan (even after getting a dance scholarship), and moved to New York City in 1978 to become a pop star.
+Madonna dropped out of the University of Michigan (even after getting a dance scholarship) and moved to New York City in 1978 to become a pop star.
 The word success hardly describes what this woman has done, and there are no words to define her achievements.

-She's also had plenty of appearances on television shows such as 'Grace and Frankie', 'New Girl', and 'Friends with Better Lives," and the future ahead looks promising.
+She's also had plenty of appearances on television shows such as "Grace and Frankie," "New Girl," and "Friends with Better Lives," and the future ahead looks promising.